RGBT Salient Object Detection: A Large-scale Dataset and Benchmark: Experiments

+\textbf{PR Curves.} In addition to showing the results of F-measure and MAE, we also show the PR curves on three datasets.
+As shown in Fig.~\ref{PRF}, it can be seen that the PR curve (red) obtained by our method is particularly prominent compared with all previous methods.
+When the recall score is close to 1, our accuracy score is much higher than compared methods.
+This also shows that the truth-positive rate of our saliency maps is higher than compared methods.

+Our main purpose of constructing this dataset is to boost the researches on RGBT SOD since existing datasets are limited in scale so that they are not enough to train a robust deep learning model.
+Although we try our best to collect hard samples, there are still some normal samples.
+So the reported results do not show huge differences compared to VT821 and VT1000.
+From Fig.~\ref{PRF}, we can observe that the difficulty of VT5000 is at middle level among three datasets where the VT821 is hardest and the VT1000 is easiest, which is reasonable because the VT1000 collects an amount of simple samples while the samples in VT821 are randomly added noise and their quality is not well.
+Our VT5000 contains lots of challenging samples without any degradation operation.

-\textbf{Visual Comparison} To qualitatively evaluate the proposed method on the new RGBT dataset, we visualize and compare some results of our method with other state-of-the-atrs in Figurg~\ref{saliency_map}.
-These examples are from various scenarios, including big salient object(BSO) (row 1, 3, 4, 7), multiple salient objects(MSO) (row 2, 5, 13), small salient object(SSO) (row 13), cross image boundary(CIB) (row 3, 6, 9), cluttered background(IC)(row 3, 7, 9), low illumination(LI) (row 12), center bias(CB) (row 8), out-of-focus(OF) (row 2, 13), bad weathers(BW) (row 3, 9), similar appearance(SA) (row 8) and Thermal Crossover(TC) (row 11, 13).
-Each row includes at least one challenge in Figurg~\ref{saliency_map}.
+\textbf{Visual Comparison.} To qualitatively evaluate the proposed method on the new RGBT dataset, we visualize and compare some results of our method with other state-of-the-art methods in Fig.~\ref{saliency_map}.
+These examples are from various scenarios, including big salient object(BSO) (row 1, 3, 4, 7), multiple salient objects(MSO) (row 2, 5, 13), small salient object(SSO) (row 13), cross image boundary(CIB) (row 3, 6, 9), cluttered background(IC)(row 3, 7, 9), low illumination(LI) (row 12), center bias(CB) (row 8), out-of-focus(OF) (row 2, 13), bad weather(BW) (row 3, 9), similar appearance(SA) (row 8) and Thermal Crossover(TC) (row 11, 13).
+Each row includes at least one challenge in Fig.~\ref{saliency_map}.
 It is easy to see that our method obtains best results in various challenging scenes.
 Specifically, the proposed method not only clearly highlights the objects, but also suppresses the background, and the objects have well-defined contours.